opeyemitechpro/my-projects/docs/devops_projects/10micro.md

         It enforces DevSecOps practices while automating the entire CI/CD workflow for the microservices app on Kubernetes.

-#### Configure GithUb Webhook
+#### Configure GitHub Webhook

-To enable Github to autimatically trigger the Jenkins CI pipeline anytime a change is pushed to this GitHub repo, we need to configure a webhook in GitHub.
+To enable Github to automatically trigger the Jenkins CI pipeline anytime a change is pushed to this GitHub repo, we need to configure a webhook in GitHub.
 The webhook sends a signal to this Jenkins job whenever the repo is updated.
 This causes the Jenkins CI pipeline to run without human intervention.

 - On the Github repo for this application, go to `Settings > Webhooks > Add webhook`
 - Payload URL: `http://<jenkins_server_ip>:8080/github-webhook/` _(Replace `<jenkins_server_ip>` with the actual IP address of your Jenkins server)_